bigcommerce/catalyst/docs/environment-variables.md

 ## Optional

-The following values are related to tuneable parameters of Catalyst, which may not be relevant to all users, hosting platforms, or scenarios.
-Consider which ones are right for your implementation and phase of development.
+The following values relate to Catalyst's tuneable parameters, which may not be relevant to all users, hosting platforms, or scenarios.
+Consider which ones are right for your implementation and development phase.

 ### ENABLE_ADMIN_ROUTE